jonalm/jonalm.github.io/CV.md

 -  One year residence at SINP, Calcutta, India.
 Supervised by [Prof. Bikas Chakrabarti](http://www.saha.ac.in/cmp/bikask.chakrabarti/bikas.html).
 -  Two semesters coursework with focus on theoretical physics, at Univ. of California, Berkeley.
--  Grade on thesis: A, results published in peer reviewed journal.
--  Average grade on coursework: A.

 ### B.Sc. in Physics, NTNU
 _2007_

 - Teaching assistant in calculus and mathematical analysis
-- Non-degree coursework in statistics and neuroscience.

-# Other

-- Computer skills
-	- Write code in Python on a daily basis.
-	- Proficient in numerical computing languages/frameworks: Julia, TensorFlow, Stan, Matlab.
-	- Working knowledge in Linux/UNIX, Docker, C/C++, git, Jira etc.
-- Voluntary work
-	- Booking manager at the Student Society in Trondheim 2004-2006.
-Organized weekly concerts at venues with a capacity of 300-1000.
-- Grants
-	- Received the Eiffel Scholarship, an official French grant.
-- Languages
-	- Norwegian (Native)
-	- English (Fluent)